 They usually have a single opening, which functions to ingest food.
 This means that food cannot be processed continuously as in humans.

 Because of their reliance on diffusion to circulate oxygen and nutrients around the body, marine flatworms are extremely thin.
 Their body is comprised of three basic layers of cells, the endoderm, the mesoderm and the ectoderm.
 The larger species grow up to about 6cm in length.
 Most are an elongated oval shape.
 They are usually around 1 mm thick and may have a set of pseudotentacles in the head area.

-Pseudotentacles are formed by folds in the flatworm in its head area.
+Pseudotentacles are formed by folds in the flatworm in its head area and can be seen in the image above on the left of the flatworm.
 These pseudotentacles usually contain light sensitive cells or ocelli.
 These do not provide sight, but rather provide an awareness of light and dark.
 The folds in the body forming the pseudotentacles can be clearly seen in the image below.
 Behind the pseudotentacles and in the center of the body is an eye spot which also does not provide sight but rather also provides sensitivity to light and dark .
-Possibly this allows them to detect shadows approaching.
+Possibly this allows them to detect the shadows of approaching threats.
 Most marine flatworms have chemoreceptors to detect prey as well as to find other members of their species for mating.
 It is likely that these are situated on the pseudotentacles or close to them.

 Marine Flatworms have small cilia or hairs on the underside of their body.
 By moving these hairs and secreting a slime they are able to move quite rapidly over the reef.